casperklein/homeassistant-addons/pi-hole/README.md

 ## How to use DNSCrypt or DNS over HTTPS (DoH) with Pi-hole

 This is achieved by using [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).
-You have to configure one or more DNS server for use with dnscrypt-proxy.
-To use Cloudflare DNS for example, put this in the add-on configuration:
+You have to configure one or more DNS servers for use with dnscrypt-proxy.
+To use Cloudflare DNS, for example, put this in the add-on configuration:

     dnscrypt:
       - name: "Cloudflare 1.1.1.1"